shahar603/Launch-Dashboard-API/CONTRIBUTING.md

 3. If the build fails, look at the [Build Logs](https://travis-ci.org/shahar603/Launch-Dashboard-API/).
 Changes will not be merged unless the build passes

-4. If the build succeeds, the pull request will be reviewd, and when merged will be automatically pushed to the production server at [api.launchdashboard.space](https://api.launchdashboard.space)
+4. If the build succeeds, the pull request will be reviewed, and when merged will be automatically pushed to the production server at [api.launchdashboard.space](https://api.launchdashboard.space)

 ## Suggestions for new features, data or telemetry